Some Frequently Asked Questions about BBWAA voting:

 What about national writers?

 Most national baseball writers who are active BBWAA members will vote for annual awards.
-Typically, the writer votes in the chapter where he resides, but sometimes national writers vote as part of smaller chapters that don’t have enough qualified voters.
+Typically, the writer votes in the chapter where he or she resides, but sometimes national writers vote as part of smaller chapters that don’t have enough qualified voters.

 Can a writer vote for more than one award in the same year?